 1) Keep Your Dog Hydrated [water]

 Dehydration triggered by inadequate fluid intake is considered one of the significant triggers behind canine drooling.
-If your dog’s excessive saliva production gets in the way of their regular breathing pattern, don’t hesitate to take them to a vet right away.
+If your dog’s excessive saliva production gets in the way of their regular breathing pattern, don’t hesitate to take them to a vet immediately.

 So, make sure your dog gets enough water to prevent dehydration.